 Three key ingredients come together to make the perfect whipped mascarpone frosting.
 I’ve included my notes below.
 Scroll to the recipe card at the bottom of the post for a printable ingredients list.

-- Heavy Whipping Cream – For the silkiest frosting, always use full-fat heavy cream.
+- Heavy Whipping Cream – For the silkiest frosting, always use full-fat heavy cream or whipping cream.
 Like the mascarpone, the cream should also be nice and cold.

 - Powdered Sugar – Also called confectioner’s sugar.
 Powdered sugar is the key to stabilized whipped cream that holds its shape.

 Yes.
 In a pinch, you can substitute full-fat cream cheese for mascarpone in this frosting recipe.
-Use the kind of cream cheese that comes in blocks, and not the spreadable tub kind.
-You can also check out my recipe for cream cheese whipped cream.
+The flavor will be a bit sharper and more tangy.
+If you do, use the kind of cream cheese that comes in blocks, and not the spreadable tub kind.
+Also check out my recipe for cream cheese whipped cream.

 How to Make Mascarpone Whipped Cream

-- Chill the bowl.
+- Chill your tools.
 Cold is the name of the game when making whipped cream of any kind.
 Pop your mixing bowl and the whisk attachment from your mixer into the freezer 10 minutes before you start.

 - Use immediately.
 Mascarpone whipped cream is best to use on desserts right away.
 I don’t recommend leaving it in the bowl for too long, as it tends to lose its smooth, light texture.